jacebenson/cedar/docs/docs/typescript/generated-types.md

 # Generated Types

-To add to the TypeScript (and JavaScript!) experience, Redwood generates types for you.
+To add to the TypeScript (and JavaScript!) experience, Cedar generates types for you.
 These generated types not only include your GraphQL operations, but also your named routes, Cells, scenarios, and tests.

 When you run `yarn rw dev`, the CLI watches files for changes and triggers type generation automatically, but you can trigger it manually too: